Generlate/Handbook/Development/index.md

 -   [k8s.sgdev.org](https://k8s.sgdev.org) is a dogfood deployment that replicates the scale of our largest customers. <!-- missing link -->
 -   [demo.generlate.com](https://demo.generlate.com) is a managed instance used for CE demos. <!-- missing link -->
 -   [devmanaged.generlate.com](https://devmanaged.generlate.com) is a managed instance used for managed instances development. <!-- missing link -->
--   [storybook.sgdev.org](http://storybook.sgdev.org) is a design system built with Storybook. <!-- missing link + see if storybook is applicable to generlate.com -->
 -   [gerrit.sgdev.org](https://gerrit.sgdev.org) is a Gerrit test instance. <!-- think if this is applicable to generlate -->
--   [gitlab.sgdev.org](https://gitlab.sgdev.org) is a Gitlab test instance. <!-- think if this is applicable to generlate -->
+-   [gitlab.sgdev.org](https://gitlab.sgdev.org) is a Gitlab test instance. <!-- think if this is applicable to generlate and change to azure devops-->
--   [github.sgdev.org](https://github.sgdev.org) is a Github test instance. <!-- think if this is applicable to generlate -->
+-   [github.sgdev.org](https://github.sgdev.org) is a Github test instance. <!-- think if this is applicable to generlate and change to azure devops-->
--   [bitbucket.sgdev.org](https://bitbucket.sgdev.org) is a Bitbucket test instance. <!-- think if this is applicable to generlate -->
+-   [bitbucket.sgdev.org](https://bitbucket.sgdev.org) is a Bitbucket test instance. <!-- think if this is applicable to generlate and why this plus gitlab?-->

 ## Misc.